fraczak/k/BIG_PICTURE.md

    are both defined on value `x` producing `y1` and `y2`, respectively, then `{f1 lab1, f2 lab2 }`
    is defined on value `x` producing `{y1 lab1, y2 lab2}`.
 Otherwise, `{f1 lab1, f2 lab2 }` is not defined for `x`.

-Actually, all of the above operations take any number of arguments, not only two.
+Actually, composition, union, and product combine any number of partial functions, not only two.
 For example, empty composition, `()`, defines the identity function.

 ### Program